swetha3456/VR_Project1_IMT2022018_523_572/report.md

 ---

+## Mask Segmentation Using Traditional Methods

+### Preprocessing

+- Each image is resized to 128x128 and converted into grayscale before feature extraction.
+- The extracted HOG and LBP histogram features are combined into a single feature vector.
+- The feature vectors are normalized using StandardScaler.
+- The dataset is split into training and testing sets with stratified sampling to maintain class balance.

+### Methodology and Observations

+We extracted features from the resized grayscale face mask images using Histogram of Oriented Gradients (HOG) and Local Binary Patterns (LBP).
+HOG captures gradient-based texture information, while LBP encodes local texture patterns.
+We used these features to train a model that predicts whether or not a mask is worn.

+### Hyperparameters and Experiments

+We experimented with two models, SVM and XGBoost.
+SVM with a linear kernel gave an accuracy of 90%, whereas a polynomial kernel gave an accuracy of 91%.

+XGBoost gave us the best accuracy, 92.67%.

+## Results

+Classification accuracy: 92.67%

+---

 ## CNN-Based Image Classification with Data Augmentation and Hyperparameter Tuning

 **Training and evaluating CNN models** for image classification.
 The dataset is split into **train, validation, and test sets**.
 To improve model robustness, **data augmentation** is applied to generate transformed images, making the model invariant to rotations, translations, and other transformations.